The Thin Black Line

 • BLOG

-I partner with organisations to address systemic barriers and build cultures where equity is not optional but essential.
-Grounded in lived experience and strategic insight, my consultancy helps leaders move beyond aspiration to action—creating workplaces that are fair, accountable, and built to thrive.
+The Thin Black Line partners with organisations to address systemic barriers and build cultures where equity, safety and accountability are non‑negotiable.
+Grounded in lived experience and strategic expertise, my advisory work helps leaders move from intention to meaningful, measurable change.

 My Approach